 Frequently Asked Questions

 Should I shave my head if I have trichotillomania?

 It depends entirely on you and your condition.
 However, shaving has been the solution for many individuals dealing with trichotillomania and the problems it causes.
 Moreover, some people experience pleasure and a sense of rediscovered freedom from the confines of this condition after shaving their head.

 Can biotin help with trichotillomania?

-Some people suggest using biotin supplements to help with hair growth.
+Some people suggest using biotini XA B-complex vitamin that helps the body produce energy and metabolize fats and proteins for healthy skin, hair, eyes, and liver. supplements to help with hair growth.
 However, there is no proof that it can help you deal with trichotillomania.

 Does castor oil help with trichotillomania?